 Totally Biased with W. Kamau Bell, Late Night with Seth Meyers

-Carnegie Hall, the Kennedy Center, the Wilbur Theatre, NYC’s Town Hall, BAM Howard Gilman Opera House, The Wiltern, as well as an upstanding gaggle of theaters, independent venues, clubs, and colleges, or at festivals such as the Melbourne International Comedy Festival in Australia, the Glasgow International Comedy Festival, SXSW, SF Sketchfest, Bonnaroo, the Bridgetown Comedy Festival, and the Great American Comedy Festival.
+Carnegie Hall, the Kennedy Center, the Wilbur Theatre, NYC’s Town Hall, BAM Howard Gilman Opera House, The Wiltern, as well as an upstanding gaggle of theaters, independent venues, clubs, and colleges, or at festivals such as the Melbourne International Comedy Festival, the Glasgow International Comedy Festival, SXSW, SF Sketchfest, Bonnaroo, Outside Lands, the Solid Sound Festival, the Bridgetown Comedy Festival, and the Great American Comedy Festival.

 The Late Show with Stephen Colbert and the Late Late Show with James Corden on CBS, Two Dope Queen on HBO, Conan on TBS, Meltdown with Jonah and Kumail, @midnight, and Adam Devine’s House Party on Comedy Central, NBC’s Last Comic Standing, Seeso’s Night Train with Wyatt Cenac and Debate Wars and Rooftop Comedy’s Live From the Barrel House, Netflix’s The Characters, VH1’s “I Love the 2000s”, TruTV’s How to Be a Grown Up and Friends of the People, and Fuse’s White Guy Talk Show